onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 Something so important, so fundamental - that literally everything worth caring for depends on it?

-we fail at identifying and prioritising what's most important and relevant

-decouple resources for personal use from control over the economy prestige

-externalities

-== the stakes
-- the future of life on earth depends on this - a crossroads between the 2 types of digital identity

 multiple open questions in the hook that gradually get answered in the video:
 - what is the ultimate product
 - how you can get it